SylviaRemington/fans-first-fun-feed-frontend/README.md

 # **Inspiration**
 -- inspiration and thoughts behind creating this app / background info about the app & why I built it.

+Inspiration Behind Fans First Fun Feed
+The Fans First Fun Feed was inspired by attending two Savannah Bananas games at the beginning of February 2025!
+These baseball games/shows are unlike anything else in the world.
+The experience is an awesome blend of baseball, dance, singing, fun games for the fans with incredible kindness from everyone involved.
+You meet the players before the game and the owner after, creating a sense of community.
+This is how I imagine the world being... a world filled with kindness where everyone is kind, caring, and joyful with one another.
+This app lets fans share and celebrate these special moments/memories together.

 <hr>

 # **Getting started**